DominikSzczesniak/what-to-watch/README.md

 ## Testing the app:
 Repositories are filled with data at application start.
-In order to test you can just import MoviesAndUsers.json file from httprequests folder to postman.
+In order to test you can just import the file from httprequests folder to postman.
 File has all endpoints handled in the app.

 ## Information about the data: